skyde/Interaction/README.md

 # Windows

-For Visual Studio use VSVim with the provided vsvimrc
+- For Visual Studio use VSVim with the provided vsvimrc

-Also use the plugin 'Peasy Motion' with the following settings:
+- Also use the plugin 'Peasy Motion' with the following settings:

-Allowed jump label characters: tsraneiodhgmplfuc,bjvkwyx.q;z/ (note this is optimized for Colmak Mod DH)
+- Allowed jump label characters: tsraneiodhgmplfuc,bjvkwyx.q;z/
+    - (note this is optimized for Colmak Mod DH)
+- There is a plugin called 'Smooth Caret' which messes with the VSVim caret - make sure it's disabled